Inverness is the Highland capital

 Cars, vans, motorbikes and bicycles can be rented from various companies in Inverness.

-Several companies offer cruises on Loch Ness and other boats go out into the Moray Firth to see the dolphins.
-Check out Loch Ness by Jacobite for cruises and coach tours of Loch Ness from Inverness.
+Several companies offer cruises on Loch Ness including Loch Ness by Jacobite which offers cruises and/or coach tours from Inverness.

 Inverness is well served by trains in all directions to/from Glasgow/Edinburgh, Perth, Aberdeen, Wick and Kyle of Lochalsh.
 The official National Rail and thetrainline.com provide online timetables.
 Local services are operated by Scotrail.
 There is a Highland Caledonian Sleeper service from London direct to Inverness.